 All the necessary packages in AOSP have been updated to be direct-boot aware.
 However, where device manufacturers use customized versions of these apps, they will want to ensure at a minimum there are direct-boot aware packages providing the following services:

 - Telephony Services and Dialer

 - Input method for entering passwords into the lock screen

 Examples and source

 Android provides a reference implementation of file-based encryption, in which vold (system/vold) provides the functionality for managing storage devices and volumes on Android.
 The addition of FBE provides vold with several new commands to support key management for the CE and DE keys of multiple users.
-In addition to the core changes to use the file-based encryption capabilities in kernel, many system packages including the lockscreen and the SystemUI have been modified to support the FBE and Direct Boot features.
+In addition to the core changes to use the file-based encryption capabilities in the kernel, many system packages including the lockscreen and the SystemUI have been modified to support the FBE and Direct Boot features.
 These include:

 - AOSP Dialer (packages/apps/Dialer)

 More examples of applications and services that are encryption aware can be